AtChem/AtChem2/README.md

 After installing the required dependencies using the scripts in the `tools/install/` directory, copy the file `tools/install/Makefile.skel` to the _Main Directory_ and rename it `Makefile`.
 Set the variables `CVODELIBDIR`, `OPENLIBMDIR` and `FRUITDIR` in the `Makefile` to the full paths of CVODE, openlibm and (if installed) FRUIT.

-Alternatively, and optionally, AtChem2 can be run as a [Docker](https://www.docker.com/) container.
+Alternatively, and _optionally_, AtChem2 can be run as a [Docker](https://www.docker.com/) container.
 Currently the containerized version is available only for AtChem2 v1.2.2, thanks to the [Uni York group](https://github.com/wacl-york/AtChem2/pkgs/container/atchem2).

 Build & Run